AliTopal89/practicego/README.md

 // </html>
 ```

-However, it is hard to read and any IDE would not have the correct syntax recognition like it would use package embded
+**However, it is hard to read and any IDE would not have the correct syntax recognition like it would use package embded!**

 ```go
 import "embed"